 CNRS Application Guide

 This guide was made with the help of two friends Corto Mascle and Clément Legrand-Duchesne.
-Shameless plug: I believe they have all the skills for a CR position, so if they were to join your team they would be great additions!

 This guide aims to have information not already present in the following posts: